-A number of LCAs of oil sands production have been performed, although none are comprehensive across all production stages with coverage of all oil sands production processes [38, 39, 26].
+A number of LCAs of oil sands production have been performed, although none are comprehensive across all production stages with coverage of all oil sands production processes [43, 44, 27].
 Over time, LCA studies have improved in quality and quantity of documentation, although gaps remain in the realm of publicly-available models (see discussion below).
+No European-specific LCA studies of oil sands have been generated, due to historical lack of oil sands imports to the EU.
+This results in our review focusing on North American LCA studies, augmented with EU-specific refinery figures, as noted below.